 Our kids sometimes go to bed as early as 5:30 PM.
 Their usual bedtime is 6:30, though.
 You’ll need to do some experimenting to find the sleep schedule that’s right for your family.

 While we were focusing on that bedtime, though, it was usually 6 PM.
 We’d eat dinner, begin calming things down, start our bedtime routine, and then say goodnight.

-Focusing on the bedtime first helps your child ease into the night – when they should be getting the longest, most restorative part of their sleep.
+Focusing on bedtime first helps your child ease into the night – when they should be getting the longest, most restorative part of their sleep.
 In other words, it’ll cut back on the intensity of the crankiness.
 And, because your child isn’t as cranky (or overtired), naps become easier, longer, and more restful, too.